Francesco Albani: Mature work in Rome

 Unlike his contemporaries and compatriots, Reni, Domenichino and Giovanni Lanfranco, Albani received no major commissions for altarpieces in Rome, but his reputation grew nonetheless through his frescoes and his numerous cabinet pictures illustrating devotional or mythological subjects.
 In such small paintings on copper as Diana and Actaeon (c.
 1614–16; Paris, Louvre) he created a personal manner, characterized by graceful and delicate, usually female, figures with softened contours set against gentle landscapes.

 In Rome, Albani developed a mutual, though respectful, rivalry with the more successful Guido Reni, who was also heavily patronized by the Aldobrandini, and under whom Albani had worked at the chapel of the Quirinal Palace.

 Albani's best frescoes are those on mythological subjects.
 Among the best of his sacred subjects are a St Sebastian and an Assumption of the Virgin, both in the church of San Sebastiano fuori le Mura in Rome.
-He was among the Italian painters to devote himself to painting cabinet pictures.
+He was among the Italian painters who devoted themselves to painting cabinet pictures.
 His mythological subjects include The Sleeping Venus, Diana in the Bath, Danaë Reclining, Galatea on the Sea, and Europa on the Bull.
 A rare etching, the Death of Dido, is attributed to him.